 The last day of February has been designated as worldwide “Rare Disease Day” to call attention to the public health issues associated with rare diseases, which affect nearly 30 million Americans and countless others around the world.
 This day is intended to bring together the patients and families with rare diseases to create greater awareness, fund more research, and provide better access to diagnosis and treatment.

 More than 200 organizations, institutions and companies have signed on as “Rare Disease Day Partners” in a U.S. coalition supporting the special observance.
-The coalition, being coordinated by NORD, includes patient organizations, professional societies, government agencies, medical researchers, and pharmaceutical and biotechnology companies.
+The coalition includes patient organizations, professional societies, government agencies, medical researchers, and pharmaceutical and biotechnology companies.

 In 1983, the Orphan Drug Act was passed by Congress to create financial incentives for companies to develop treatments for rare diseases.
 Since then, nearly 330 “orphan” (for rare diseases) drugs and biologics have been approved by the U.S. Food and Drug Administration (FDA).
-FDA estimates that from 11 to 14 million Americans benefit from these products.
-However, that still leaves more than 15 million Americans with diseases for which there is no approved treatment.
+The FDA estimates that 11 to 14 million Americans benefit from these products; however, that still leaves more than 15 million Americans with diseases for which there is no approved treatment.

 Rare Disease Day also will highlight the unique partnership that exists among the patient community, government entities such as the NIH Office of Rare Diseases and FDA Office of Orphan Products Development, medical professionals, researchers, and companies developing orphan products.

 The concept of Rare Disease Day was launched in Europe by the European Rare Disease Organization.
 Now, Rare Disease Day is observed in over 90 countries around the world.